Installing the Marketplace extension

 Required scopes

 Azure DevOps treats scope changes as a re-consent event for every existing install.
-The v1 scope set above is intentionally minimal so future point releases don't force your administrators to re-consent.
+The current scope set is intentionally minimal so future point releases don't force your administrators to re-consent.

 Install the extension